Keeping your garden going all summer

 Among the ornamental grasses, the huge miscanthus clan is the best for multi-season interest.
 The feathery plumes, in shades of silver, pewter, pink and wine, are hoisted in late summer, and persist until spring.
 The leaves and stems turn a warm golden brown in winter, and give structure to the garden during that quiet time.

-If you’ve chosen the right plants for your soil and conditions (see pages 6 and 7), you shouldn’t have to worry much about watering your garden, except for newly-planted specimens.
+If you’ve chosen the right plants for your soil and conditions, you shouldn’t have to worry much about watering your garden, except for newly planted specimens.
 If you do need to water, do it in the evening, so that the moisture doesn’t evaporate quickly.
 Give a good long drink so that the water goes far into the soil, encouraging the roots to travel deeply.
 Lawns don’t need watering, unless they were sown this spring.
 The grass may go a little brown in droughty weather, but it will green up as soon as there is rain.

 Six easy cheats to make your garden shine all summer